OmarShoukry/TechAvalanche/README.md

 # Tech Avalanche (Shopify Application)

 ## App Summary
-This application is part of my application for Shopify's summer 2022 backend developer internship.
+This application is part of my application for Shopify's fall 2022 backend developer internship.

 This app is a standard rails app built with rails 7.
 The focus of this app was on the backend so views are very simple HTML and CSS.